JwhiteheadMO/one-click-hugo-cms/site/content/updates/_index.md

 ---
-title: Products
+title: Our Coffee
-type: Products
+type: products
 image: /img/products-jumbotron.jpg
-heading: Updates
+heading: What we offer
 description: >-
-  We really need to change this update.
+  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg